 Asparagus with Hollandaise Sauce

-This recipe for hollandaise sauce was my Grandmother Pidgeon’s original recipe (my father’s mother).
-It’s rich, lemony and so good.
-I always make this hollandaise sauce for special occasions because it’s so decadent and delicious.
-This is very special to me because it’s the only recipe I have from my grandmother.
-You can use this over many different vegetables, types of meat, seafood, or on top of eggs benedict.
+I recently made this asparagus with hollandaise sauce for Thanksgiving and it was wonderful.
+This recipe for hollandaise sauce was my Grandmother Pidgeon’s original recipe (my father’s mother), and it’s very special to me as it’s the only recipe I have of hers.
+The hollandaise is rich, lemony and so good!
+You can use any extra hollandaise sauce over vegetables, meat, seafood, or on top of eggs benedict.

 Hollandaise Sauce: